mtomic/wordpress-install/README.md

 3. Server name?
 DO NOT include http:// (a valid entry would be: mysite.dev)

-4. User apache runs under? (i.e. www or johnsmith)
+4. User apache runs under? (i.e. www or yourusername)

+5. MySQL Database name?

+6. MySQL host [127.0.0.1]

+7. MySQL user [root]

+8. MySQL password

-5. Navigate to http://mysite.dev or whatever server name you specified in Step 3 and complete the wordpress installation
+9. Navigate to http://mysite.dev or whatever server name you specified in Step 3 and you should see your new WordPress site ready to go.

+You can also log into your WordPress admin using the default admin/admin credentials.
+I suggest you change this as soon as you install the site.

 Notes
 =============